 From then to now

 We were established just 10 years ago and have seen phenomenal growth.
 From 2017 to 2018 we have increased our staff numbers by more than half. our carriers by more than 40% and our postal services by 50%.
-Now a FedEx owned company with over 299 members of staff, multiple warehouses and the ability to ship to over 220 destinations and territories.
+Now a FedEx owned company with over 299 members of staff, multiple warehouses and the ability to ship to over 220 countries and territories.